 How to take care of your Kånken

 Little has changed since we launched Kånken in 1978.
 Sure, there are some variations on the classic.
-We now have more sizes and colours than ever; we have Kånken No. 2 - a more hardwearing version made using G-1000 Heavy Duty material - and in 2016 we added Re-Kånken, made from 11 recycled plastic bottles.
+We now have more sizes and colours than ever, and we have Kånken No. 2, which is a more hardwearing version made using G-1000 Heavy Duty material.
+In 2016, we added Re-Kånken, made from 11 recycled plastic bottles.
 The most recent addition to the family is Tree-Kånken, which is made of a new bio-based material, Pine Weave.

 Caring for Kånken

 - To get those vibrant colours, we use a special dying technique, but this does mean there is a chance the colour can run or rub off on your clothes.
 Particularly light-coloured clothing.
 We recommend soaking your Kånken in lukewarm water before you start using it, or gently rub the surface with a soft brush.
 Hang up to air-dry completely before filling it with fun stuff and strapping it on your back.